ALE perform heavy transportation for polar ship construction milestone

 Block 10 will be loaded onto a barge using self-propelled modular trailers.
 It is a complex operation involving hydraulic ballast pumps to keep the barge level while the heavy load moves onto it from the slipway.

 ALE is responsible for loading the stern section onto a barge.
 John Davis, Senior Sales Manager for ALE said: “ALE are extremely proud to be involved in such a landmark project.
-We are not only executing the heavy transportation and load-out for block 10, but have also specially designed the transport frame and sea fastenings.
-By providing the complex engineering, heavy transportation and barge services to move a piece of this sheer scale and size, showcases our full-service heavylifting capabilities.”
+We are not only executing the heavy transportation and load-out for Block 10, but have also specially designed the transport frame and sea fastenings.
+By providing the complex engineering, heavy transportation and barge services to move a piece of this sheer scale and size, this showcases our full-service heavylifting capabilities.”

 Departure time depends on tides and weather conditions but is expected to take place on Monday 21 August 2017.
 ALE will secure the block by specially-designed sea-fastenings during its transit to Cammell Laird which may take up to five days.
 The barge is likely to travel south through the English Channel.